jkerai1/ImpTemplate/README.md

 f.close() - closes file in case u need to delete the .txt

 If you want to reload the .txt automatically on notepad++, go to Settings / Preferences, then the MISC tab and uncheck Update silently under File Status Auto-detection.

+To paste as plain text is ctrl shift v